Insurance Coverage Assistance

 - As of January 15, 2020, Cigna updated its Breast Implant Removal (0048) coverage criteria by adding removal of Allergan Biocell textured breast implants and tissue expanders.

 - See page 2 of Cigna Medical Coverage Policy 0048 for coverage criteria:

 Please note that policies vary by state and coverage depends on your specific medical circumstances.

 The National Center for Health Research is a nonprofit organization assisting women who seek health insurance coverage or Medicare coverage for the medically necessary removal of their breast implants.
-Diane Zuckerman (president) and Farzana Akkas (research and public health fellow) are the contacts there to help women in the insurance process.
-Their respective emails are: [email protected] and [email protected].
-Message received from them: “If you are having problems with your breast implants, we want to help you succeed in getting health insurance coverage so you can get them removed as soon as possible.
+They can be contacted by email at [email protected].
+Sample of a message women have received from them is: “If you are having problems with your breast implants, we want to help you succeed in getting health insurance coverage so you can get them removed as soon as possible.
 Please reply if you’d like our help!”

-Another resource for assistance in the insurance process is Breast Implant Information, sponsored by the National Center for Health Research.
-If you would like their assistance, please take this short survey, and they should be in touch with you.
+The Breast Implant Information is sponsored by the National Center for Health Research.
+If you would like their assistance with the insurance process, please take this short survey, and they should be in touch with you.
 Or you can also contact them at [email protected] or (844) 295-2212.
 They recommend taking the following steps and can assist you with them:

 - Send them a copy of your insurance policy so they can review it.

 - Get a consultation with plastic surgeon who is experienced in explant.

 - Ask your surgeon/doctor if they can write a letter of medical necessity and help you file a claim.